 - Begin identifying your values, interests, and skills

-- Explore various academic disciplines as areas of study
+- Explore various areas of study

 For more information and resources, visit: